 Almost every Wednesday, we go to our group co-op.
 I teach a class, and my son is present for one or two other classes as well.
 This means that my daughter gets to “hang out” for at least three hours each week, sometimes with a different adult to watch her.

 I want to make their time as easy as possible, but I’d also love to help her learn something!
-Enter our new weekly workbox (or workbag).
-I’m also going to be linking with a great linky party too.
-If you are looking for workbox, workbag, busy box ideas, then definitely check it out.
-If you have a blog, blog about it too and link up!
+Enter our new weekly workbox (also called workbag or busy box/busy bag).

 I have no intention of following a “letter of the week” program with my toddler, but I have decided to do themed activities with her whenever possible.
 Today I started with apple activities!
 We hope to go to the apple farm soon to pick apples, so this seemed an appropriate theme for this week.

 Here are the fun things I packed in our bag this week.

 First, I found a few activities online that worked well for Strawberry’s needs.

 - Roll and Count.
 Free from 3 Dinosaurs (in the Tot Apple Pack).
 Strawberry loves the stickers and the rolling of the dice.